 - Enjoy life to the full now

 - feel good about money, enjoy life more and feel like YOU again

 - reduce stress levels & create time for you & your family

 - pay off debt, make smart savings & build wealth

 If a child’s attitude towards money is developed by the age of 7 is pocket money actually more important than we realise?
 Or is giving pocket money not necessary and just a complete waste of time?

-With one in three parents today having to put their financial security at risk to give financial help to their grown up children, it is vital that your children learn about money from an early age.
+With one in three parents today putting their financial security at risk to give financial help to their grown-up children, it is vital that your children learn about money from an early age.

 There have been various debates over the years around kids and pocket money.
 How much to give?
 From what age?
 Give pocket money for doing chores?
 Give pocket money, but expect certain tasks to be done as part of family life?